Michael-Steshenko/window-cleaner/README.md

 ### Scoop
 Scoop is a windows command line package manager, for installation refer: https://scoop.sh

+### WinGet
+Currently trying out switching from Scoop to WinGet

 ### Neo Vim
 `use in WSL - more native`

 ### MinGit
 Git CSM automatically installs git bash and git GUI, which I don't need, instead I use Scoop package manager to install MinGit:
-`scoop install mingit`
+`winget install Git.MinGit`
-if you need git-lfs: `scoop install git-lfs`
+if you need git-lfs: `winget install GitHub.GitLFS`
 now we can use the git command from command prompt and powershell.
 To be able to authenticate via the browser we can set git credential manager:
 `git config --global credential.helper manager`